TeamJedi/JediMap/README.md

-# Jedi
+# JediMap

-This is the Jedi cordova app.
+This is the JediMap cordova app.

-All of the web content should be placed under the www/ folder.
+All of the web content should be placed under the src/www/ folder.
 The build process will copy that for each target platform.

 To run this in a browser for local rapid iteration, use: